 Setting up the Temperature Sensor is as simple as pulling the battery tab on the back of the puck, and adding the device in the Nest app.
 The sensor uses Bluetooth to communicate with the main thermostat, and it has a replaceable lithium battery that lasts up to two years, according to Nest.
 There’s a peg hole on the back of the sensor so you can mount it to a wall, but you can also put it on a shelf and it will work just the same.

-Further, the Temperature Sensor settings are locked to those time blocks — Nest did not include any sort of presence detection on the device.
+Further, the settings are locked to those time blocks — Nest did not include any sort of presence detection on the device.
 Unlike Ecobee’s remote sensors, Nest’s cannot tell when someone is present in the room and automatically adjust the system based on where you actually are in the house.
-The Nest Protect smoke alarms do have presence detection, which help the thermostat set its home and away modes automatically, but they do not measure temperature nor can they be used to inform the remote Temperature Sensor’s programming.
+The Nest Protect smoke alarms do have presence detection, which helps the thermostat set its home and away modes automatically, but they do not measure temperature nor can they be used to inform the remote Temperature Sensor’s programming.

 Nest Temperature Sensor Amazon